absorensen/numbers_go_brrrr/m2_concurrency/s4_message_passing.md

 something you should think about.

 Two potential solutions are the synchronous and the asynchronous channels.
-With the asynchronous channel the transmitting thread will send the message to the channel and then move on, as in not block, remember blocking behavior?
+With the asynchronous channel the transmitting thread will send the message to the channel and then move on, as in not block.
+Remember blocking behavior?
 The asynchronous channel then has two methods of handling message overflow.
 It can either resize the queue (think back to dynamically sized arrays) or begin dropping messages.
 The synchronous channel on the other hand requires the transmitter to wait until either the message has been successfully transmitted or received,